ianmuchai/Analyticsproject/README.md

 Analysis of Vaccination Impact on COVID-19 Deaths
 The project incorporates a vaccinated table and combines it with the sorted data to analyze the impact of vaccinations on COVID-19 deaths.
 This analysis provides insights into the effectiveness of vaccinations in reducing mortality rates.

-Feel free to modify and expand upon this README template to include any additional information or sections that you think are relevant to your project.
-Good luck with your COVID-19 data analytics!